-Celtic may recruit with trio out for eight weeks
+Celtic may sign new defender due to injuries - Rodgers

 Last updated on .From the section Celtic

-Celtic will "look at" recruiting defensively after three players were ruled out for eight weeks, says boss Brendan Rodgers.
+Celtic will "look at" recruiting a new defender after three players were ruled out for eight weeks, says boss Brendan Rodgers.

-Cameron Carter-Vickers, Maik Nawrocki and Stephen Welsh are expected to be missing until October.
+Cameron Carter-Vickers, Maik Nawrocki and Stephen Welsh are all expected to be missing until October.

 Fellow defender Yuki Kobayashi and midfielder Reo Hatate are set to return after next month's international break.

-"It's an area we're light on," said Rodgers of his defence before Saturday's visit of St Johnstone.
+"It's an area we're light in," Rodgers said of his defence before Saturday's visit of St Johnstone.

 "We have to look at it, no doubt.
-Obviously, disappointing for us.
+Obviously [it's] disappointing for us.

 "Stephen Welsh had an operation just the other day so he's come through that well.
 The other two, we hoped they'd be back sooner."

-The defending Scottish Premiership champions are boosted by the return of Canada right-back Alistair Johnston against Saints while winger Mikey Johnston is nearing a return.
+The defending Scottish Premiership champions are boosted by the return of Canada right-back Alistair Johnston against Saints while winger Mikey Johnston is nearing a comeback.

 - Visit our Celtic page for all the latest news, analysis and fan views